benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
+- Beware you might feel some kind of way about this feature

 - Lastly, we can use the `#` to signal that the `getOptions` method is private
+  * No longer need to complain in code reviews about testing private
 - It can no longer be accessed outside of the class; truly private
 - **NOTE:** You can make fields private too; even `static` & private

 - This syntax is pretty controversial; especially those who use TypeScript
 - Maybe wondering why using `#` instead of `private` keyword
   * Read explanations and I _think_ it boils down to how these private fields/methods are implemented